Alluxio/alluxio/docs/en/operation/Troubleshooting.md

 value in `conf/alluxio-site.properties`.
 Note that, reducing the value of these two properties may potentially add latency for master to serve requests.

+TODO(feng) add a section about discover file updates in under fs.

+TODO(feng) add a section about missing blocks and different write types.

+TODO(feng) add a section for hanging commands

 ## Performance FAQ
+TODO(feng): Point user to the performance tuning page.
 ### Q: I tested Alluxio/Spark against HDFS/Spark (running simple word count of GBs of files).
 There is no discernible performance difference.
 Why?

 A: Alluxio accelerates your system performance by leveraging temporal or spatial locality using distributed in-memory storage